41 Cruise Essentials You Shouldn’t Cruise Without

 It’s also environmentally friendly, safer in crowded spaces since it is covered (I’ve almost run into other passengers a few times while carrying an open cup of coffee), and keeps your coffee hot longer.
 Trust me, you’ll thank me later.

-Note: If you purchase a premium beverage package that includes all the specialty coffees you can drink, leave the tumbler at home.
+Note: Leave the tumbler at home if you purchase a premium beverage package that includes all the specialty coffees you can drink.
 They provide to-go cups, and health regulations prohibit them from serving coffee in your tumbler.

 18. Stay Hydrated and Bring a Reusable Water Bottle